 Shopping: Guests can purchase Asian goods, such as brass bells, paper umbrellas, wooden wind chimes, jewelry, hats, and bags, nearby at “Mandala Gifts.”
 Additionally, apparel, tea sets, jewelry, key chains, bags, and stuffed animals are available at “Yak And Yeti Bhaktapur Market.”

-Dining/Refreshment: Full service and counter service meals can be respectively enjoyed for lunch or dinner at the adjacent Yak and Yeti Restaurant and Yak and Yeti Local Food Cafes.
+Dining/Refreshment: Enjoy both full service and counter service meals for lunch or dinner at the adjacent Yak and Yeti Restaurant and Yak and Yeti Local Food Cafes.
 The former establishment serves chicken wings, egg rolls, lo mein, ribs, and chicken and fish salads and entrees; while the latter eatery features teriyaki beef bowls, stir fries, chicken sandwiches and salads, and egg rolls.
 Guests craving a snack can choose among varies teas and pastries at Royal Anandapur Tea Company.

-Restroom: Facilities convenient to Kali River Rapids are situated at the entrance to the adjacent Maharajah Jungle Trek attraction.
+Restroom: Find facilities convenient to Kali River Rapids situated at the entrance to the adjacent Maharajah Jungle Trek attraction.